16th December at 11:00

-The houses vary greatly in size, style and age, from the large 18th century "Old Rectory" and the 15th century "Smithy Cottage", to the modern houses of St Editha's Court and the Council houses of the Oaklands.
+The houses vary greatly in size, style and age, from the large 18th century 'Old Rectory' and the 15th century 'Smithy Cottage', to the modern houses of St Editha's Court and the Council houses of the Oaklands.
 There are two main public open spaces.
 The Playground at the west end of the village, which offers equipment and exercise space for small children, teenagers and adults; and the Glebelands Sports field where Cricket, Tennis and informal games are played.

-Church Eaton usually does well in the "Best Kept Village" competitions and most residents take pride in the appearance of their properties and are prepared to assist in keeping the public spaces neat and tidy.
-This is one reason why estate agents refer to us as a "popular location".
+Church Eaton usually does well in the 'Best Kept Village' competitions and most residents take pride in the appearance of their properties and are prepared to assist in keeping the public spaces neat and tidy.
+This is one reason why estate agents refer to us as a 'popular location'.

 The Shop and Post office, as well as most of the old pubs, are now closed, which means there are no sales outlets locally.
 However, we are well served by deliveries of Milk, Newspapers, Groceries, (ordered on line, or by phone), Oil, Gas and Coal.
 Window Cleaners, Gardeners, catalogue salespeople and a variety of tradesmen who operate locally.
 There is a daily postal delivery and two collections from the post box.
 The bus service has recently been restored.
 It is limited, but it is supplemented by the 'Rural Link' minibus, which connects local villages to the main routes.

 Facilities such as small shops, post offices, doctors, dentists, vets, opticians, pharmacies, petrol, chip shops, and Indian or Chinese Takeaways are available in Gnosall, Haughton, and Wheaton Aston; all under three miles away.
 The major towns of Stafford, Newport, and Penkridge are within 10 miles and they offer wider shopping choices, markets, entertainment and links to the rail network.
 Telford, Shrewsbury, Cannock and Birmingham are all readily accessible.